PwC is pleased to offer our updated Derivative and hedging guide. It provides guidance on the accounting for derivatives and hedging.

 - Loans and investments (LI)

 Summary of significant changes

-Following is a summary of the noteworthy revisions to the guide since it was last updated in January 2018.
+Following is a summary of recent noteworthy revisions to the guide.
 Additional updates may be made to future versions to keep pace with significant developments.

 DH 4, Embedded derivatives